 #6: Accountability (Model Training)

-Accountability means that the way in which a result was derived from a model through an end-to-end system, can be understood, transcribable, and reproducible.
+Accountability means the way in which a result was derived from a model.
+This is done through an end-to-end system, can be understood, transcribable, and reproducible.

-Regarding the many societal implications and concerns of artificial intelligence systems, there has been an increase in the demand for transparency and accountability.
+Regarding the many societal implications of artificial intelligence systems, there has been an increase in the demand for transparency.
 Datasets that empower machine learning are often created, used, and shared with minimal visibility into the processes of their creation.

 Acquiring Ethically-Sourced Data

 Luckily, acquiring ethically sourced data for your research and AI model has never been easier with Twine.
-With over 410,000+ freelancers, Twine’s data service is a simple way to create a data set that is not only created according to your specifications but will also be ethically sourced from a pool of over 410,000 global participants.
+With over 450,000+ freelancers, Twine’s data service is a simple way to create a dataset.
+Not only is it created according to your specifications, but will be ethically and without bias.

-Our Account Management team ensures that each participant fully understands the nature of your project and what their data will be used for, before obtaining a signed consent form.
+Our Account Management team ensures that each participant fully understands the nature of your project.
+They also understand what their data will be used for, before obtaining a signed consent form.

-Should the project requirements change, we will revisit each participant to regain consent for the additional or supplementary requirements, making sure that everything stays above board.
+Should the project requirements change, we will revisit each participant to regain consent.
+This will apply to additional or supplementary requirements, making sure that everything stays above board.